Mika @ Faroe Islands Summer Festival

 A few words about the show in the Faroe Islands last night.
 First of all, Faroe Islands must be the most beautiful place I’ve ever seen!
 Klaksvik didn’t hit me like Reykjavik did in December but I definitely fell in love with the place and its incredibly beautiful nature.

 I assumed the Faroe Islands summer festival is the biggest annual event in Klaksvik so seeing the audience was a total surprise to me.
 Lara, Yulia and I went to see the show and were suddenly surrounded by preteenage children.
 I couldn’t understand what was happening.
-Why the venue was full of 9-13 years old kids and not the usual audience (meaning people from different age groups or even if fairly young still older than preteens)?
+Why the venue was full of 9-13 years old kids and not the usual audience meaning people from different age groups?

 Then I realized that of course only the kids were there.
-Their older siblings and parents were working at the festival as young security workers/for media/for administration/selling food and party items (and the adults with free time were having a beer in the bar tent or skipping the kids event for some other reason).
+Their older siblings and parents were working at the festival as young security workers/for media/for administration/selling food and party items (and the adults with free time were having a beer in the bar tent).
 That naturally left a huge amount of very excited preteens and a few tourists for Mika.
 As awkward it sounds and was it was also quite touching.
 A lot of overexcited kids were pushing and screaming and it was very uncomfortable but you really can’t blame 12 yo kids for being a 12 yo, can you?